 - Nurse Journal: Attend a free online course designed for nursing students.

 - Unbound Medicine: Get a 30-day free trial to Unbound Medicine’s mobile app.

 What to Write in a Card for National Nurses Week

 One of the best gifts for nurses and nursing instructors is also the simplest.
 A card is a great way to say thank you to someone who made an impact on your life.
 Taking a few moments to write about how you feel makes a strong impression.
-If you’re not sure what to write, start with these ideas.
+If you’re not sure what to write, use this list of nursing quotes or start with these ideas.

 During National Nurses Week, I wanted to take a moment to thank you for everything you do.
 I’m so glad you went into nursing.
 Your service to this profession and your patients is always appreciated.
 Thank you so much!